donkirkby/chess-kit/docs/new_rules.md

 Place all the chess pieces except the pawns beside the board.
 Put the pawns away, you won't need them.

 From the deck of cards, create two smaller decks.
-The first is a deck for the chess pieces:
+The first is a deck of 16 cards for the chess pieces, as shown in appendix A. You don't need the pawn cards.

-* White King - King of Hearts
-* White Queen - Queen of Hearts
-* White Rooks - 10 of Hearts and Diamonds
-* White Bishops  - 9 of Hearts and Diamonds
-* White Knights - 8 of Hearts and Diamonds
-* Black King - King of Spades
-* Black Queen - Queen of Spades
-* Black Rooks - 10 of Spades and Clubs
-* Black Bishops  - 9 of Spades and Clubs
-* Black Knights - 8 of Spades and Clubs

 The second is a deck for the positions on the board: 2 - 6 of Hearts, Diamonds, Spades, and Clubs.